RobinBobin/react-native-google-drive-api-wrapper/current/README.md

       | [TValue, TValueKeyOperator, TKey, TValueQuotationFlag?]

 - `JsonValue` matches any valid JSON value.
-- `TValueQuotationFlag` determines whether string values will be quoted (the default).
+- `TValueQuotationFlag` determines whether string values will be quoted.
+The default is `true`, meaning they will be quoted.

 | Name            | Description                                                                                                                                                        |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |